Highlights of a Dozen Fun Things to See and Do In and Around Camarillo

 Conejo Valley (Thousand Oaks, Newbury Park, Westlake Village)

-Azar's Sports Bar at 2215 Michael Drive, Newbury Park has Tuesday night karaoke and live music and dancing on Fri/Sat nights.
+Azar's Sports Bar at 2215 Michael Drive, Newbury Park has Tuesday and Friday night karaoke and live music on Saturday nights.
 805.498.2365 azarsportsbar.com

 Crown and Anchor at 2891 E. Thousand Oaks Boulevard in Thousand Oaks is a British restaurant and pub, offering authentic British dishes along with American fare.
 Live music on the patio Fri/Sat nights and Sun afternoons.
 805.497.0070 crownnanchor.com